QuixoteSystems/cardano-leader-slot/README.md

 No cardano-node required, data is taken from blockfrost.io and armada-alliance.com

-Note: This is a reworking of old python script ScheduledBlocks.py available on https://github.com/papacarp/pooltool.io.git and Ouroboros TPraos version: https://github.com/asnakep/ScheduledBlocks
+Note: This is a reworking of old python script ScheduledBlocks.py available on https://github.com/papacarp/pooltool.io.git , Ouroboros TPraos version: https://github.com/asnakep/ScheduledBlocks and using Ouroboros Praos updated code from https://github.com/dostrelith678/cardano-leader-logs

 ## Prerequisites: